-Intraday Intensity Index Indicator measures the volumes according to the position of the closure within the variation between the minimum and maximum of the session.
+The Intraday Intensity Index Indicator measures volume according to the position of the closure within the variation between the minimum and maximum of the session.

-It was developed by David Bostian, this indicator, when included in a daily graph, can be seen as providing different information on price trends compared to other indicators such as On Balance Volume.
+It was developed by David Bostian, this indicator, when included in a daily graph, can be seen as providing different information on price trends compared to other indicators such as the On Balance Volume Indicator.

 David Bostian‘s indicator starts from an assumption: the preponderance of upward or downward forces will determine the position of the closure within the range between minimum and maximum.